DanielHarrod/AppTestStudio/README.md

 Stop - Stop will stop the thread when running the script, and App Test Studio will attempt to close the emmulator.
 This is useful when you run out of turns for a given application, run out of life, money, or reach an point where large amounts of waiting are necessary.

 Delay - How long to wait after the Event is true or Action is complete before moving to the next child or sibiling.
 The script can run 20-40 times per second, often times the app needs to redraw the screen or move to the next activity.
-Waiting ensures that
+Waiting ensures that the script will not need to have any false positives.
+For example: Setting the Click wait to 0 sec could cause AppTestStudio to click on a button 20 times before the appliation can move to the next activity, because AppTestStudio can be configured to run with limited waiting.

 By default Event nodes are set to Delay: 0

 By default Action nodes are set to Delay: 1s

 Delay for example can be useful to wait for an activity to complete, or wait for 30 seconds after clicking a 'watch ads' button.